 It was later realised that the application could be widened.
-Now the method included bar stock and components in the rest of the factory.
+Now the request included bar stock and components in the rest of the factory.
 To sum up, it can be used on anything where the material composition needed to be known!
-Therefore MMAS, Making Material Analysis Simple!

-After looking around on the market, there was nothing suitable that met all the requirements described above that could be recommended to the customer.
+There was nothing suitable found that met all the requirements described.
 So I started the journey the company is now on, working with the University of Huddersfield to create a solution and ultimately a usable product.
+Therefore MMAS - Making Material Analysis Simple!

 Overview of the Solution

 It is based on low vacuum X-Ray technology as illustrated below.
 A patent has been filed and pending.